RobustiPy: An efficient next generation multiversal library with model selection, averaging, resampling, and explainable artificial intelligence: Introduction

-Our first simulated example (`Code Block 1: Vanilla computation') assumes a linear data generating process.
+Our first simulated example (\cbref{cb:vanilla}) assumes a linear data generating process.
 Here we fit an OLS estimator with 10‐fold cross‐validation and 1,000 bootstrap resamples, and then we plot results and print a large number of summary outputs.
-The data generation process described in Code Block 1 is analogous to a typical modelling problem whereby a researcher seeks to evaluate the relationship between a target variable of interest with only one valid operationalisation, and a predictor with only one possible operationalisation which is conditional on a `reasonable' set of covariates (and, by extension, a researcher's idea about the data generating process, be it theoretical or otherwise).
+The data generation process described in \cbref{cb:vanilla} is analogous to a typical modeling problem whereby a researcher seeks to evaluate the relationship between a target variable of interest with only one valid operationalisation, and a predictor with only one possible operationalisation which is conditional on a `reasonable' set of control variables (and, by extension, a researcher's idea about the data generation process, be it theoretical or otherwise).
 In this situation (i.e. with no variation in the outcome space, the variable of interest space, or the functional form), $\Pi_{\overleftrightarrow{\mathbf{Z}}} \equiv \Pi$.
-For the purposes of delineation -- as in Code Block 1 -- the \texttt{OLSRobust} class allows us to declare an object (\texttt{vanilla\_obj}) containing the target variable ($Y_{1}$), the main predictor as part of an array ($\overleftrightarrow{\mathbf{X}}$), and the source of data.
-The \texttt{.fit()} method allows us to declare the array of possible covariates ($\overleftrightarrow{\mathbf{Z}}$) -- which a researcher may be agnostic about including -- to be used in the analysis. \texttt{RobustiPy} automatically adds an intercept unless the user has already included one in $\overleftrightarrow{\mathbf{X}}$ or $\overleftrightarrow{\mathbf{Z}}$ (i.e., a feature with any name which has zero variance).
+For the purposes of delineation -- as in \cbref{cb:vanilla} -- the \texttt{OLSRobust} class allows us to declare an object (\texttt{vanilla\_obj}) containing the target variable ($Y_{1}$), the main predictor as part of an array ($\overleftrightarrow{\mathbf{X}}$), and the source of data.
+The \texttt{.fit()} method allows us to declare the array of possible control variables ($\overleftrightarrow{\mathbf{Z}}$) -- which a researcher may be agnostic about including -- to be used in the analysis. \texttt{RobustiPy} automatically adds an intercept unless the user has already included one in $\overleftrightarrow{\mathbf{X}}$ or $\overleftrightarrow{\mathbf{Z}}$ (i.e., a feature with any name which has zero variance).
 When a constant is present in $\overleftrightarrow{\mathbf{X}}$, the software leaves the matrix unchanged.
-A constant placed in $\overleftrightarrow{\mathbf{Z}}$ is treated as a varying regressor, so the iterator yields some specifications with an intercept and others without. \texttt{RobustiPy} automatically adds an intercept unless the user has already included one in $\overleftrightarrow{\mathbf{X}}$ or $\overleftrightarrow{\mathbf{Z}}$.
-When a constant is present in $\overleftrightarrow{\mathbf{X}}$, \texttt{RobustiPy} leaves the matrix unchanged.
-A constant placed in $\overleftrightarrow{\mathbf{Z}}$ is treated as a varying regressor, so the iterator yields some specifications with an intercept and others without.
-We -- by default -- parallelise computation to decrease runtime.\footnote{\texttt{RobustiPy} explicitly asks the user for how many CPU cores of their machine which they want to use for the analysis (the `\texttt{n\_cpu}' option into the \texttt{.fit()} command, see below).
-If the number of cores is not specified, the user is asked how many cores they want to use after being asked whether one fewer than the maximum number of cores available is permissible.} Finally,\ to return the results of fitted models, \texttt{OLSRobust} has a method entitled \texttt{get\_results}, returning a class object containing estimates as well as utility functions for summarisation and visualisation.
-We allow the user to specify which specifications they wish to visually highlight -- which allows direct comparisons with already published results -- alongside multiple other options.\footnote{By default, the `full' model (the one containing all $\overleftrightarrow{\mathbf{Z}}$ covariates) and the `null' model (which contains only the smallest guaranteed model space) are always highlighted in the relevant visual analysis for the case of one dependent variable.
+A constant placed in $\overleftrightarrow{\mathbf{Z}}$ is treated as a varying regressor (with any constants in $\overleftrightarrow{\mathbf{X}}$ removed) such that the iterator yields some specifications with an intercept, and others without.
+We -- by default -- parallelise computation to decrease runtime.\footnote{\texttt{RobustiPy} supports interactive prompting for \texttt{n\_cpu}.
+In interactive sessions, if \texttt{n\_cpu} is not supplied, the user can confirm or choose the CPU count; in non-interactive contexts, defaults are applied.} Finally,\ to return the results of fitted models, \texttt{OLSRobust} has a method entitled \texttt{get\_results}, returning a class object containing estimates as well as utility functions for summarisation and visualisation.
+We allow the user to specify which specifications they wish to visually highlight -- allowing direct comparisons with already published results -- alongside multiple other options.\footnote{By default, the `full' model (the one containing all $\overleftrightarrow{\mathbf{Z}}$ control variables) and the `null' model (which contains only the smallest guaranteed model space) are always highlighted in the relevant visual analysis for the case of one dependent variable.
 When there is more than one dependent variable specified -- see Section \ref{sec1:multiple_y} -- it highlights the model with solely the first dependent variable specified in the list, and the model which incorporates all dependent and independent variables.}